UpbeatTales/site/content/en/episodes/2023/ghost-coffee.md

 ## The Ghost in my Coffee Cup

-What can one lady really learn from a coffee-obsessed Ghost?
+What can one woman really learn from a coffee-obsessed Ghost?

 ### Author: Nicole Hebdon